davidbrowne/dsga/README.md

 * [glm](https://github.com/g-truc/glm) - popular long lived project that is similar in goals with respect to being based on OpenGL Shading Language specification, but is much more mature.
 It will work with c\+\+98, while dsga is for c\+\+20.
 * [DirectXMath](https://github.com/microsoft/DirectXMath) - this is from Microsoft and basically performs the same role as glm, but with DirectX instead of OpenGL.
 It is also long lived and much more mature than dsga.
-* [mango](https://github.com/t0rakka/mango) - this is the project that I read the blog about for vector component access and swizzling, so it is nice to have as another example.
+* mango (repo has been removed by owner) - this is the project that I read the blog about for vector component access and swizzling, so it is nice to have as another example.
 Again, more mature than dsga.

 ## License [![BSL](https://img.shields.io/badge/license-BSL-blue)](https://choosealicense.com/licenses/bsl-1.0/)